fengwang/Stable-Diffusion-NCNN/README.md

 1. remove OpenCV dependency
 2. reduce memory usage from 7 GB to 5.5 GB
 3. enable 4X super resolution from [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN)
-4. header-only
+4. single header-only

 ## Quick introduction
 1. Checkout the [readme from EdVince's repo](https://github.com/EdVince/Stable-Diffusion-NCNN/blob/main/README.md) for implementation details.
-2. Download and extract the assets from the replease of this repo, the layout should looks like:
+2. Download and extract the assets from [the release of this repo](https://github.com/fengwang/Stable-Diffusion-NCNN/releases/download/release/assets.20221204.tar.zst), the layout should looks like:

 ```
 YOUREXECUTABLE